LordMilutin/blockchain-network-ansible/four-org-network/README.md

 > check in the yml file, make sure `endorsement_policy` does not contain spaces in the string.

+___

-# four-org-network
+# two-org-network

-An Ansible playbook for building a Hyperledger Fabric network with four organizations, `Org1`, `Org2`, `Org3` and `Org4`.
+An Ansible playbook for building a Hyperledger Fabric network with two organizations, `Org1` and `Org2`.
 Each organization has two peers.
 The two peers are configured with a single channel, `channel1`.
 The FabCar sample contract is instantiated on this channel, with an endorsement policy stating that all organizations must endorse any transactions.

 To run this Ansible playbook, follow these steps: